POLYMER GROUTS AND ADHESIVE ANCHORS

 3. A current Safety Data Sheet (SDS)

 4. A sample consisting of enough material for three pullout tests with dispensing tool.
+(Appendix C)

 Appendix A contains pourable polymer grouts intended for vertical installations or angled installations less than 45° from vertical.
 Mechanical mixing is required to blend the material to uniform consistency.
 The adhesives listed on Appendix A shall also be compliant with ASTM C881, Type IV or V.